 In this talk we'll see how important it is to earn your users' trust in a time when we are all worried about privacy.
 We will be reviewing real life scenarios about information transparency, and how it can be achieved with small changes in design and code.
 Helping users understand how your app uses their data is good for everyone.

-Berta is an IOS developer, swift ❤️ and director of Women Who Code Barcelona.
+Berta is an mobile developer, swift ❤️ and director of Women Who Code Barcelona.
 She loves learning how things work, using technology to build products 🤖 and good ☕️.